-California law requires employers to pay employees overtime, unless otherwise exempt, when they work more than eight hours in a workday or work a seventh consecutive day in a workweek.
+California law requires employers to pay employees overtime, unless otherwise exempt, when they work more than eight hours in a workday or in certain situations described below work a seventh consecutive day in a workweek.
 An employer is required to pay:

 - One and one-half times (1.5x) the employee's regular rate of pay for all hours worked in excess of 8 hours up to and including 12 hours in any workday, and for the first 8 hours worked on the 7th consecutive day of work in a workweek; and

 - Double (2.0x) the employee's regular rate of pay for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of 8 on the 7th consecutive day of work in a workweek.

 Seventh consecutive day overtime must be paid when the employee works 6 hours or more on any of the prior 6 days in the workweek, or works 30 hours or more during the prior 6 days of the workweek.

 Finally, California also requires that overtime be paid after 40 hours in a workweek.
 For example, if an employee works 8 hours from Monday through Friday, and 4 hours on Saturday, this would result in 4 hours of overtime on Saturday.